-• a term that is at least as long as our minimum term at that time, but no longer than the term remaining on your original cover.
+- an amount of cover that's no greater than the amount of cover you had when you asked us to split your joint cover, and - a term that is at least as long as our minimum term at that time, but no longer than the term remaining on your original cover.
 This means that if the time remaining on your original joint cover at the time you ask us to split your joint cover is less than our minimum term at that time, we can't split your cover.
+The minimum term is the shortest length of time that you can take out cover for.